 In addition to his work at NHS Elect, Andy has undertaken interim strategy posts and provides consultancy to nursing agencies.
 Andrew has been a visiting postgraduate lecturer in Emergency Practice and is passionate about promoting Advanced Nursing.

-Emma Backhouse has been the Urgent Care Networks Manager at NHS Elect since September 2015.
+Emma Backhouse has been the Head of Improvement Networks since April 2021, having joined NHS Elect as Urgent Care Networks Manager in September 2015.
 During her time at NHS Elect, Emma has programme managed a number of externally commissioned programmes including the Emergency Care Improvement Programme (ECIP) for NHS Improvement, Cancer Collaborative programmes for both South and Midlands & East regions, the NHS South Urgent Care Collaborative and the Midlands & East Red2Green initiative.
 Emma is currently the programme manager for both the Specialised Clinical Frailty Network (SCFN) and the Beneficial Changes Patient Flow Network (PFN).

 Prior to her time at NHS Elect, Emma has undertaken a number of roles within NHS England and the Department of Health, including being the Performance Lead for Urgent and Emergency Care, reporting on all aspects of performance against national standards for urgent and emergency care, and providing current, task-focused briefings to a wide range of senior officials including National Director of Operations, Chief Executive, Secretary of State and the Prime Minister’s office.

-Biography: Lenah has been working with NHS Elect for two years now, having previously completed her MSc. in Project Management.
+Biography: Lenah has been working with NHS Elect since September 2018, having previously completed her MSc. in Project Management.
 Prior to NHS Elect, Lenah has enjoyed working to deliver value-adding projects and programmes, strategic partnerships and continuous improvement across education, NHS and non-governmental organisations.

 For the last 19 years Matt has spent most of his time directly supporting healthcare organisations, working with clinical staff, board members, directs and operational managers.
 Designing, promoting and supporting the delivery of products and services, such as the national analyst training programme (a 12 day course run over 6 months), the development of an improvement faculty in NHS Lothian and developing QI doctors in the Wessex Deanery, amongst many others.